shivanip098/spotify/README.md

 # Pop Music Trend Analysis
-*This project utilizes the Billboard 100 and Spotify*
+*This project utilizes the Billboard 100 and Spotify's API*

 ## Introduction
 The purpose of this project was to analyze music trends throughout the decades.